Cirx08/TapoSharp/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the GNU GPLv3 License - see the LICENSE.md file for details

 ## Acknowledgments